 Unfortunately, there is no cure to reverse the effects of Alzheimer’s at the moment.
 Nevertheless, medication can ease other Alzheimer’s symptoms, such as depression.

 Alzheimer’s should not be confused with normal aging, which can result in slowed thinking and occasional problems with remembering certain things, for example, where you put your keys or the remote.
-It is also important to keep in mind that family members or friends might see the signs of dementia first.
-If you experience memory loss, or other symptoms of dementia it is recommended to talk to your doctor about it.
-Likewise, if you find those symptoms in a family member, you should say something to the doctor of your loved-one.
+It is also important to keep in mind that family members or friends might see the signs of Alzheimer's first.
+If you experience memory loss or other symptoms of dementia it is recommended to talk to your doctor about it.
+Likewise, if you find those symptoms in a family member, you should say something to the doctor of your loved one.

-An earlier diagnosis can significantly improve quality of life through intervention and treatment methods.
+An earlier diagnosis can significantly improve the quality of life through intervention and treatment methods.

 What are the 10 warning signs of Alzheimer's?

 The signs of Alzheimer’s Disease can vary and are often very vague in earlier stages of Alzheimer’s.
 If you’re concerned about your memory, you should speak to a doctor.
 In general, signs of Alzheimer’s and other dementias are that it affects your daily life.
 Below are the 10 warning signs of Alzheimer’s:

 Memory loss that interferes with daily life

 Difficulty planning or solving problems

 Problems completing familiar tasks at work or home